-- To understand the basic concepts of B2B marketing. - To examine the organizational buyer behaviour and enrich the knowledge on relevant models and methods of B2B buyer behaviour. - To assess B2B Marketing Strategies and tools. - To evaluate how market segmentation, targeting, positioning is carried out in B2B Markets. - To interpret the impact of Pricing and Marketing Communication Mix on B2B Markets. - UNIT I Title Introduction to new generation business to business No of Hours : 9 marketing.
+- To understand the basic concepts of B2B marketing. - To examine the organizational buyer behaviour and enrich the knowledge on relevant models and methods of B2B buyer behaviour. - To assess B2B Marketing Strategies and tools. - To evaluate how market segmentation, targeting, positioning is carried out in B2B Markets. - To interpret the impact of Pricing and Marketing Communication Mix on B2B Markets.

+UNIT - I Title Introduction to new generation business to business marketing.